usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

 - Your state or local government’s documents that meet **all three** of the following points do not need to meet WCAG 2.1, Level AA:

   1. The documents are word processing, presentation, PDF, or spreadsheet files; **AND**
-  2. They were available on the state or local government’s website or mobile app **before** the date the state or local government must comply with this rule; AND
+  2. They were available on your state or local government’s website or mobile app **before** the date your state or local government must comply with this rule; AND
   3. They are not currently being used to apply for, access, or participate in your state or local government’s services, programs, or activities.

 - **Example**: This exception would apply to a PDF flyer for a Thanksgiving Day parade posted on a town’s website in 2018, or a Microsoft Word version of a sample ballot for a school board election posted on a school district’s website in 2014.